Get started

 SMS

-OpenClaw can receive and send SMS through a Twilio phone number or Messaging Service.
-The Gateway registers an inbound webhook route, validates Twilio request signatures by default, and sends replies back through Twilio's Messages API.
+OpenClaw receives and sends SMS through a Twilio phone number or Messaging Service.
+The Gateway registers an inbound webhook route (default /webhooks/sms), validates Twilio request signatures by default, and sends replies back through Twilio's Messages API.

 Before you begin